Severe Thunderstorm Warning issued for Clarke, Wilcox by NWS - News Break

 Severe Thunderstorm Warning issued for Clarke, Wilcox by NWS

-Effective: 2021-07-12 13:46:00 CDT Expires: 2021-07-12 14:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-07-12 13:19:00 CDT Expires: 2021-07-12 14:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Clarke; Wilcox A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 200 PM CDT FOR NORTHEASTERN CLARKE AND SOUTHWESTERN WILCOX COUNTIES At 146 PM CDT, a severe thunderstorm was located near Grove Hill, moving northeast at 25 mph.
+Target Area: Clarke; Wilcox The National Weather Service in Mobile has issued a * Severe Thunderstorm Warning for Northeastern Clarke County in southwestern Alabama Southwestern Wilcox County in south central Alabama * Until 200 PM CDT. * At 119 PM CDT, a severe thunderstorm was located 6 miles southwest of Whatley, or 7 miles south of Grove Hill, moving northeast at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Thomasville, Grove Hill, Whatley and Fulton.
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Jackson, Thomasville, Grove Hill, Whatley and Fulton.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0